 This will close in 0 seconds

 My clinical work is psychodynamically oriented, client-centered, and culturally aware.
-I draw from Cognitive Behavioral Therapy and Narrative Therapy to inform my work, incorporating psychoeducation, mindfulness, and narrative / storytelling techniques when helpful to my clients.
-I hold an M.S.W. from Boston College and an M.A. in Urban and Environmental Policy from Tufts University and am currently a postgraduate Fellow at Clinical Alliance Services, LLC.
-I have trained in community mental health and education settings and as a Victim Witness Advocate.
+I draw from Cognitive Behavioral Therapy and Narrative Therapy to inform my work, incorporating psychoeducation, mindfulness, and narrative/storytelling techniques when helpful to my clients.
+I have trained in community mental health and as a Victim Witness Advocate, and I am currently a postgraduate Fellow at Clinical Alliance Services, LLC.

 I offer individual psychotherapy to adults of all ages with a wide range of concerns related to racial identity, anxiety, depression, systemic oppression, trauma, grief, attachment ruptures, and displacement due to war and other atrocities.
 I particularly enjoy working with adults facing life and/or career changes, as well as with college students.

-As an African American, third culture individual (TCI/TCK), my work is grounded in the interconnected nature of race, class, gender, and national origin.
+As a Black woman, third culture individual (TCI/TCK), my work is grounded in the interconnected nature of race, class, gender, and national origin.
 Guided by a trauma-informed, anti-oppressive, and liberation health framework, I work alongside and empower my clients.
 My goal is to hold space for them at the nexus of struggle and growth.

 I incorporate the following treatment approaches in my work: